savitaashture/tkn-autogenerate/README.md

-# TKN autogenerate - Generate PipelineRun for [Pipelines-as-Code](https://pipelinesascode.com) automatically.
+# TKN autogenerate - Generate PipelineRun for [Pipelines-as-Code](https://pipelinesascode.com) automagically 🪄

+## Description

 `tkn-autogenerate` will inspect a repository and try to guess which tasks to add and generate a pipelinerun suitable for [Pipelines-as-Code](https://pipelinesascode.com).